 You may be wondering, “What about the monthly payment?” and that’s a solid concern.
 Estimated monthly payments by loan term using the above example are:

 You may now see how choosing a loan term is a balancing act between month-to-month affordability and long-term cost.
-Choosing an 84-month loan term certainly gets you lower monthly payments, but it also means paying well over $10,000 in interest charges and end up paying over $30,000 for a $20,000 vehicle.
+Choosing an 84-month loan term, which is typically the longest car loan term available, certainly gets you lower monthly payments, but it also means paying well over $10,000 in interest charges and ending up paying over $30,000 for a $20,000 vehicle.

 Most borrowers don’t get to borrow money from an auto lender for free.
 Lenders charge interest, and borrowers with the lowest credit scores are typically charged more.